tSvetlanak/rsschool-c/cv.md

    #Svetlana Kurbacheva

    *Email: svetlana.a.k.15@mail.ru

-   *Mobile phone: **+375-29-224-17-01**
+   *Mobile phone: *+375-29-224-17-01*

-    ####Summary
+    ###Summary

             After finishing the courses for programmers where we studied basic and pascal worked in the private enterprise.
 I was on BASIC A payroll program has been developed.

              After that, she worked at a creamery where she wrote programs for processing various documents in the FOXpro language.
 After that worked in the department of BelPSB as a programmer in maintenance complex banking programs.
 This moment of separation closed.

-             ####Skills
+            Nowaday i want to lern JS.

+             ###Skills

             Programming Languages:

             *HTML basic
             *CSS basic

-            ####Code example
+             ###Code example
         ```
 var arr = [1, 2, 5, 5, 3, 6, 4];
 createTable();